 Working conditions, production cycles, urban infrastructure, traditional and modern life are recurrent concerns in Sheela Gowda's art.
 She seeks out the materials that are best suited to representing these themes and translates them into works with rich narrative and associative subtexts.
 Her materials and their creative handling tell stories both about cultic and spiritual practices and about the economic and functional benefits extracted from them.
 Her works tie in with questions of productivity as well as rituals of daily life in a traditional society alongside an industrial one.

-Gowda started out as an oil painter, making works that already anticipated the themes of her mature oeuvre: the everyday life of the Indian middle class, the conflicts that women confront in their working and private lives, and media images of political and social tensions were early subjects of her critical engagement with her society.
-Her exploration, in the early 1990s, of the potentials of cow dung as a medium, initially in pictures, then also in three-dimensional pieces and installations, eventually set in motion a broader shift toward new materials in her art.
+In the late 1980s and early 1990s, Gowda created oil paintings that already anticipated the themes of her mature oeuvre.
+The everyday life of the Indian middle class, the conflicts that women confront in their working and private lives, and media images of political and social tensions were early subjects of her critical engagement.
+Her exploration, starting in 1992, of the potential of cow dung as a medium, initially in wall-based works, then also in three-dimensional pieces and installations, eventually set in motion a broader shift toward new materials in her art.

 Curated by Eva Huttenlauch